AlphaQuantJS/tinyframejs/CONTRIBUTING.md

 - Ask in GitHub Discussions
 - Submit new ideas via PR or Issues
-- Mention us on Twitter: [@TinyFrameJS](https://twitter.com/TinyFrameJS)
+- Mention us on Twitter: [@AlphaQuantJS](https://twitter.com/AlphaQuantJS)

 ---

-Thanks again for being part of the TinyFrameJS open-source journey 🙌 Let’s build next-gen tools for financial analysis and large-scale data processing in JavaScript together ⚡
+Thanks again for being part of the TinyFrameJS open-source journey 🙌 Let's build next-gen tools for financial analysis and large-scale data processing in JavaScript together ⚡